kinshuk4/AndroidYara/README.md

-# RedditApp
+# YARA
-The capstone project for android nano degree udacity
+Yara stands for Yet Another Reddit App.
+This is done as part of capstone project for android nano degree udacity.